dclelland/Plinth/README.md

 ## Todo

+- Add documentation on architecture and API to this readme file
+- Add wrappers:
+    - Convolution with `vDSP.convolve`
-- Complex matrix multiplication and inner/outer products with `vDSP_zmmul`
+    - Complex matrix multiplication with `vDSP_zmmul`
+- Add cross correlation functions (see MATLAB `xcorr`, `xcorr2`)
+- Add upsampling functions

 ## Example